Fulbright U.S. Scholar Program for Faculty

 · Fulbright mtvU Awardsprojects should center around research on an aspect of international musical culture, and focus on contemporary or popular music as a cultural force for expression or change.
 Applications will be accepted for any country to which there is an active Fulbright U.S. Student Program for Academic and Arts fields.
 Preference will be given to graduating seniors and recent graduates.
 Along with the study of music in a specific cultural context, proposals will be considered in other music-related fields, including music and social activism, music in learning, music and the community, and musical performance.
 Applicants do not have to be music majors.

-Campus Fulbright Adviser Deadline: February 3, 2015 On-line Deadline: February 27, 2015, 5 p.m.
+Campus Fulbright Adviser Deadline: First week of February On-line Deadline: Last week of February.

 · Fulbright-National Geographic Digital Storytelling Fellowshipprovides opportunities for U.S. citizens to participate in an academic year of overseas travel and digital storytelling in up to three countries on a globally significant theme.
 Fellows undertake an in-depth examination of a globally relevant issue, comparing and contrasting how that issue is experienced across borders.
 Utilizing a variety of digital storytelling tools, including text, photography, video, audio, graphic illustrations, and/or social media, they will tell their stories, or the stories of those they meet, publishing their work on a dedicated blog hosted on the National Geographic.